Usage#

 toposum --create-config-file custom_summary_config.yaml

 so forth.
-Typically you will only want to adjust a few settings such as toggling the types of plots (hist
+Typically you will only want to adjust a few settings such as toggling the types of plots (hist, kde and

 Labels#